-The Internal Revenue Service has determined and informed the Company by a letter dated September 15, 2011 that the Plan and related trust are designed in accordance with applicable sections of the IRC.
-The Plan has been amended since receiving the determination letter.
-However, the plan administrator and the Plan's tax counsel believe that the plan is designed and is currently being operated in compliance with the applicable provisions of the IRC.
+The Internal Revenue Service has determined and informed the Company by a letter dated June 4, 2014, that the Plan and related trust are designed in accordance with applicable sections of the IRC.
+The Plan has not been amended since receiving the determination letter.
+The plan administrator and the Plan's tax counsel believe that the plan is designed and is currently being operated in compliance with the applicable provisions of the IRC.